Does your cat run from the carrier or hide at the vet?

 4. After your cat is comfortable remaining in the carrier for 5 minutes at a time, you can carry her around the house and then promptly let her back out.
 You can then practice going out to the car and taking short trips.

 5. When it is time to go to your vet, place a thin sheet or towel over the carrier before taking her outside or into the lobby.
 Cats tend to feel safer when they can hide from view of people and other animals, especially in a veterinary lobby.
-If you have Feliway, you can spray that on the sheet covering the carrier.
+If you have Feliway, you can spray it on the sheet covering the carrier 30 minutes before you place your cat inside.

 6. Once you arrive at your vet clinic, avoid placing your cat’s carrier on the ground and try to find a place to sit away from other pets, especially dogs.
 Ensure the towel covers her carrier fully so that she won’t be surprised by dogs or children attempting to peek in.